feltcute/ModdingDocsMGD/Doc/GettingStarted/MakingAMod.rst

 In this brief step-by-step tutorial, you will make your first proof-of-concept mod.
 By the end of the tutorial, you will have a simple event you can interact with in the Shopping center of the Town.

-You will not be coding in python.
+You will not be coding in Python.
 Instead, you will be making mods in precisely the same way Threshold makes content for the game: creating folders containing plain text files in a format called JSON.

 Threshold designed it so content for the game can be written in plain English words, and minimal actual coding, making everything much easier to comprehend.

 **The Mods Folder**
 -------------------

-In order for the game to find and load your mod, it must be located in the game folder titled Mods.
+In order for the game to find and load your mod, it must be located in the game folder titled ``Mods``.
 See the instructions on where to locate the Mods folder inside your given text editor:

 .. tabs::